 Meet new people from SUNY Buffalo State who share similar interests.

-Impact social issues: Learn about current events through your trip's social issue and engage with communities directly affected.
+Impact social issues.
+Learn about current events that affect your trip's social issue and engage with communities directly affected.

 Make new connections and build relationships with people and organizations across the country.

 Become a leader on campus and in the community.

 Any SUNY Buffalo State undergraduate or graduate student may apply for and participate in an Alternative Break trip experience.
 For all trip experiences, beginning in Fall 2018, a new application procedure is in effect.

 Step #1: Submit the Alternative Break application, indicating two (2) trip experience selections, by the assigned deadline date at 12:00 a.m. (midnight).

 Step #2: Alternative Break program reviews applications.
 Students are notified within 24 hours of the deadline regarding which trip experience they have been selected for.

 Step #3 Students who have been selected for a trip experience have one week to submit a deposit payment to confirm their participation (credit, cash, or check).
 If a student fails to submit a deposit payment, that spot will be offered to a student on the waiting list.
 Students experiencing financial difficulties or other extenuating circumstances, but committed to participating, are asked to speak directly with Aurora Schunk, Assistant Director.

 Policy Note: Effective spring 2018, no SUNY campus may include questions regarding criminal history on admissions applications.
 However, admitted students who are seeking campus housing, clinical, field experiences, or internships, and study-abroad programs will be asked if they have been convicted of a felony as part of the application process for those programs/services.
 Alternative break is considered field experience.
 For students who may have previously been convicted of a felony, please review the college policy and process.